akb825/DeepSea/README.md

 The following software is required to build DeepSea:

 * [cmake](https://cmake.org/) 3.0.2 or later
-* Modular Shader Language (required for rendering, provided as submodule; will only build the client library without tests, which doesn't have extra required dependencies)
+* Modular Shader Language (required for rendering, provided as submodule; will only build the client library without tests, which doesn't have extra required dependencies; tool should be built separately to compile shaders)
 * [SDL](https://www.libsdl.org/) 2.0.4 or later (optional)
 * [FreeType](https://www.freetype.org/) (required for text)
 * [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) (required for text)
 * [doxygen](http://www.stack.nl/~dimitri/doxygen/) (optional)
 * [gtest](https://github.com/google/googletest) (optional)
+* [Cuttlefish](https://github.com/akb825/Cuttlefish) (recommended to create textures)

 The submodule dependencies can be grabbed by running the commands